Puerto Rico Disabled Veteran Benefits

 What it is: free or reduced tuition at the University of Puerto Rico (UPR) and other public postsecondary institutions — one benefit for you as the veteran, and a separate one for your spouse, children, and dependents.

-- You (the veteran) — free tuition: a veteran who has exhausted, or lacks, federal education benefits (for example, the GI Bill is used up or you never qualified) is entitled to free tuition (matrícula gratuita) at UPR and all its units, and at any public postsecondary institution, plus priority for aid and scholarships.
+- You (the veteran) — free tuition: a veteran who has exhausted, or lacks, federal education benefits (for example, the GI Bill is used up or you never qualified) is entitled to free tuition (matrícula gratuita) at UPR and all its units, and at other named public postsecondary institutions — Ley 110-2024 confirms this also covers the Conservatorio de Música de Puerto Rico, the Instituto Tecnológico de Puerto Rico (all campuses), the Escuela de Artes Plásticas y Diseño, the Escuela de Troquelaría y Herramentaje (ETH), the Colegio Universitario de San Juan, and the Colegio Universitario de Justicia Criminal — plus priority for aid and scholarships.
 To claim it you show proof of service, a photo ID, and an original VA certification stating you have exhausted (or are about to exhaust) your federal education benefits — the institution cannot demand more.

 - Your family — 50% tuition discount: a veteran’s spouse, children, and dependents get a 50% discount on tuition, fees, books, and required materials at UPR and other public postsecondary institutions, and priority admission.
 It applies at the undergraduate, technical-professional, and graduate/professional levels.